ImpowerGames/impower/README.md

 ## Game Architecture

-Impower games are built ontop of the [Phaser](http://phaser.io) game framework.
+Impower games are built on top of the [Phaser](http://phaser.io) game framework.

-The user can build their game using Impower Engine's visual drag-and-drop interface, or script it using Impower Script, a simple scripting language based on [Ink](https://www.inklestudios.com/ink) and [Fountain](https://fountain.io/)
+The user can build their game using Impower Engine's visual drag-and-drop interface, or script it using Spark (aka "Sparkdown"), a simple markup syntax for writing, editing, and sharing games in plain, human-readable text.

+Spark is inspired by [Markdown](https://www.markdownguide.org), [Fountain](https://fountain.io), and [Ink](https://www.inklestudios.com/ink)

 The Impower Engine can export:

-- Games as PWAs that the user can post on the website's "Play" page or host on their own website.
+- Games as PWAs that the user can list on the website's "Play" page or host on their own website.
 - Games as APK packages that the user can upload to the [Google Play Store](https://play.google.com/store).
+- Screenplay PDFs in industry-standard screenplay format.

 ## Getting Started

 1. Install Package Manager: [NodeJS](https://nodejs.org)
 2. Install IDE: [VSCode](https://code.visualstudio.com)
-3. Install Source Control GUI: [SourceTree](https://www.sourcetreeapp.com)
+3. Install Source Control GUI: [GitHub Desktop](https://desktop.github.com)

 ## The Client: